 If you want to be lazier with your brewing and not want to watch it as it percolates away, an electric percolator is better.
 These are the main differences and advantages.

 Both are going to give you a freshly brewed coffee that is pretty strong, highly caffeinated and give you an amazing coffee.

 Percolated coffee and drip coffee are very different.
 The principle difference between percolator coffee and drip coffee is the brewing method.

-Percolated coffee the water rises up through the central stem and then up and over the coffee grounds and brewed more than once as it is cycled up and through the coffee beans time and time again.
+Percolated coffee: the water rises up through the central stem and then up and over the coffee grounds and is brewed more than once as it is cycled up and through the coffee beans time and time again.